Glossary

 Predicate

-Prädikat; verb form in a sentence, can be one or multiple verbs, for example in compound tenses, passive, modal verbs or compound verbs
+Prädikat; the verb component of a sentence; can consist of one or more verbs, e.g. compound tenses, the passive, modal verbs or compound verbs.

 Er lernt Deutsch.